SpookyDervish/SwiftOS/README.md

 **Everything else is just implementations.**

-## Building and Running
+## Building
-To build and run SwiftOS, you will need the dependencies.
+To build SwiftOS, you will need the dependencies.

-SwiftOS was made on Linux, I'm not sure about WIndows, you will need to install the dependencies.
+SwiftOS was made on Linux, I'm not sure about Windows or MacOS, you will need to install the dependencies.

 ### Ubuntu:
 ```